Skip to navigation Skip to content

 • Yes and,

-• the attorney does not have the appropriate authority.
-Tell the attorney they will need the customer to complete and lodge an Authorising a person or organisation to enquire or act on your behalf (SS313) form.
+• the attorney, administrator or financial manager does not have the appropriate authority.
+Tell them they will need the customer to complete and lodge an Authorising a person or organisation to enquire or act on your behalf (SS313) form.
 Record the contact on a DOC.
 Procedure ends here

 • No, go to Step 7